Graham · Cairngorms

 - When is the best time to climb Cook's Cairn?

-- The standard good-weather months for Cook's Cairn are April, May, June, July, August, September, October.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+- April, May, June, July, August, September, October give the most reliable conditions on Cook's Cairn.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 - Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.